◆◇◆◇◆◇◆◇◆◇◆◇◆

 ◆◇◆◇◆◇◆◇◆◇◆◇◆◇◆◇

 She is Inspector Elissa Sshriyevak, Order Mage of the First Rank, and she recognizes Sethys's name from a list of witness accounts that she'd assembled several years prior.
 While (to her, anyway) it was a foregone conclusion that Chaos was responsible for the assassination of the Great Hierophant, she also suspects the involvement of a third party.
-Over the years, her focus has shifted towards the so-called Dark Monks, a strange cult that had been proliferating around the isles since the turn of the century.
+Over the years, the focus of her personal investigation has shifted towards the so-called Dark Monks, a strange cult that has been proliferating around the isles since the turn of the century.

 While in the Northlands, Sethys spends the next four years visiting each of the six temples dedicated to the virtues of Order and Chaos, and learning more about the unique challenges faced by each faction.
 He witnesses the consequences of nearly forty years of warring as he travels from temple to temple and town to town.
-As the Northlands are an especially volatile region, he too gets caught up in many local battles and often finds himself joining the fray directly as a field medic, aiding Chaosites and Orderites alike.
-Over time, he notices that the followers of Chaos are especially disorganized (even for Chaos) and antagonistic towards each other, as if Chaos itself is becoming fractured from within.
+The Northlands are an especially volatile region; as a somewhat skilled field medic, Sethys frequently finds himself tapped to help with the constant local uprisings—always on the side of Chaos, who tolerate his position as a Balance follower.
+But during these clashes, Sethys cannot help but notice how the followers of Chaos are especially disorganized (even for Chaos) and antagonistic towards each other, as if Chaos itself is becoming fractured from within.
 To contrast, Order operates as a well-oiled machine, united in their singular rancor towards all who oppose them.
-Their conformity unparalleled, their obedience absolute.
 At first, Sethys chalks it up to a difference in philosophy engendering a clear advantage for one side, at least in the art of war.
 But as time goes on, something about the conflict begins to feel…

 …well, just a little awry.
 Askew.